We are committed to making sure our services are inclusive, welcoming, and safe for LGBTI+ people.

 In the community

-In support of our commitment to inclusive practice, we hold regular LGBTI community screening sessions, called Rainbow Rose.
+In support of our commitment to inclusive practice, we hold regular LGBTI+ community screening sessions, called Rainbow Sessions.

-Sessions are held outside of business hours at the Rose Clinic in David Jones, in the heart of Melbourne’s CBD.
-They are designed to create a safe space for people to screen individually or as a group among other LGBTI people.
+Sessions are held outside of business hours at various BreastScreen clinics.
+They are designed to create a safe space for people to screen individually or as a group among other LGBTI+ people.

 These barriers not only impact negatively on a person’s experience and choice, but can also deter an individual from accessing routine screening due to lack of awareness, or fear of the ignorance or discrimination they may encounter.

 It is only recently that LGBTI+ communities and individuals have been able to develop their own, positive definitions of who they are and how they live.
 BreastScreen Victoria uses LGBTI+ in the broadest possible way, and with the intention of supporting all people of diverse sexuality, gender, and sex.
 We acknowledge the limitations of LGBTI+ when speaking about the full breadth of people’s bodies, genders, relationships, sexualities, and lived experiences.

 For some people, in particular older LGBTI+ people, the term ‘queer’ has negative connotations, because in the past it was used as a discriminatory term.
 Given that BreastScreen Victoria target women and gender diverse people aged 50–74 for our program, we do not use the ‘Q’ in the acronym.
 We recognise that terminology is dynamic.
 For specific projects, initiatives, or events we may adjust our language to best fit the target population, or reflect the terminology used by a community partner.